material-motion/material-motion/concepts/runtimes.md

 Constraints:

+For a given target, must be able to:

-- O(n) enumeration of all executors in a consistent order.
+- enumerate all executors in a stable order.

 - Certain Plans may desire having one executor per target per Plan.
 Other Plans may desire having only one executor per target, for any number of Plans.
 - Targets can be marked as "dependent" on other targets.
 This affects order of executors for events.